gafabic/gafabic.github.io/Writeups/HoneynetWriteup.md

 Of particular curiosity to me is that Chinese IPs are so heavily relevant to attacks on the Linux machine, but much less significant in attacking the Windows one.
 Similarly, Indian IPs are very prevalent in attacking the Windows machine, but less so for Linux.
 United States traffic was highly relevant for both.

 This of course does not necessarily show what countries the attackers are _from_, but rather what the final hop they used to attack from was.
 This information is still interesting, however, as it may also indicate that attackers prefer to attack different types of machines from different hosting providers.
-While I would hesitate from making any causal conclusions from the data here (More honeynet machines being hosted in different zones could provide for less chance of bias in data gathered), it does indicate things that may be worth greater attention and investigation.
+While I would hesitate from making any causal conclusions from the data here (more honeynet machines being hosted in different zones could provide for less chance of bias in data gathered), it does indicate things that may be worth greater attention and investigation.

 Furthermore, while there were no commands logged from users that were not executed by myself during testing of the logging functionality, I was able to find that an attacker _did_ run commands from a user on the Linux machine.